antlr/intellij-plugin-v4/README.md

 As of 1.17, this limitation is partially not true.
 The configuration window of a grammar has a new option that allows using the generated parser code in the preview.
 In this case, the grammar must be compiled into a Java class (just to be on Project's target classpath).
 Any changes made to such grammar are not immediately reflected in the preview and the project must be recompiled instead.
+It is also possible to specify the name of the compiler parser/lexer class.
+By default the name of the grammar is used (parser and lexer grammar).

 ## History